AashuSapkota/search_engine/readme.md

-# A vertical search engine comparable to Google Scholar, but specialized in retrieving just papers/books published by a member of Coventry University's School of Economics, Finance and Accounting:
+# A vertical search engine comparable to Google Scholar, but specialized in retrieving just papers/books published by a member of Coventry University's School of Economics, Finance and Accounting

+The system crawls the relevant web pages and retrieves information about all available publications.
+For each publication, it extracts available data (such as authors, publication year, and title) and the links to both the publication page and the author's profile (also called "pureportal" profile) page.

 ### **File Structure**
 ```